I'm from Birmingham, England, where I am an electrician with an interest in hobby electronics. I trade in digital currencies like Bitcoin.

 When you open up Notepad++ for the first time, it is a good idea to customize the settings.
 Just click the settings button from the navigation bar at the top, then click 'preferences'.
 If you have the time, then it would be beneficial for you to read through all of the options to get a feel for what you can do, but there are three particular things which you should consider changing right away:

 - Default Directory: This is the folder on on your computer which the code editor will use as a default location for saving and opening files.
 Keeping your files organised is very important for a programmer.

 - Auto-Completion: Auto-complete works in the same way as it does on Google or on your phone, but its set up to recognize the syntax of programming languages.
-Some people find auto-complete very helpful and it can prevent you from frustrating errors caused by typos, forgetting to close brackets and so on.
-But just like with phones, some people don't like it. you can toggle it on and off easily from preferences.
+Some people find auto-complete very helpful, and it can prevent frustrating errors like typos, forgetting to close brackets, and so on.
+But just like with phones, some people don't like it.
+You can toggle it on and off easily from preferences.

 In addition to the preferences explained above, it is always a nice idea to head over to the 'style configurator', also located under the setting button, which lets you personalize the appearance of Notepad++ by selecting from a range of different themes.

 Notepad++ lets you access most of its handy features using keyboard shortcuts (using your keyboard to access functions instead of using the menus, like hitting control and s to save, which is a commonly used keyboard shortcut).
 These are not only great for saving time, they can also help you out when you are stuck.
 You can see the shortcuts keys next to each item in the navigation lists.
 Check out some basic ones to begin with by clicking the 'Edit' button from the navigation and scrolling down to the third section of the list.

 Here are a couple of examples of how you can use keyboard shortcuts: